Europa League: How to watch AS Roma vs Manchester United in India - TV, live stream | Goal.com

 Europa League Preview

 Ole Gunnar Solskjaer's men are expected to feature in the final on May 26 as they have a 6-2 lead from the first leg of the last-four tie.
-United will be in Premier League action again in the next two Wednesdays before their domestic campaign wraps up on May 23, but there is yet no confirmation of when the called off match against Liverpool will go ahead following Sunday's postponement.
+United will be in Premier League action again in the next two Wednesdays before their domestic campaign wraps up on May 23, but their called off match against Liverpool from Sunday has been rearranged for May 13.

 One can expect United to make as little changes as possible with Edison Cavani starting up front and Paul Pogba on the left of midfield while Phil Jones and Anthony Martial continue to miss out due to injuries.